 Foliar nematodes are potentially destructive pathogens of strawberry.
 Experiments in Germany demonstrated Aphelenchoides sp. reduced yields up to 65%.

 It is imperative healthy runners are planted into nematode-free soil.
 Any strawberry plants diagnosed with these nematodes should be rogued out as well as 3-5 of its nearest neighbors.
 Both foliar and stem nematodes are highly resistant to desiccation and can survive in old leaf tissue up to 2 years or more.
 If a site is infested, bare fallow is the best tactic especially for Aphelenchoides sp.
 Good weed control is critical.
 Strawberry nursery stock can be treated with a nematicide but there are no products labeled for bearing plants.

 To properly detect and diagnose nematode problems, collection of soil and plant tissue (roots and leaves) samples is necessary.
 These samples must be sent to a Nematode Lab, such as Diagnostic Services at MSU, for analyses.
 No one nematode management strategy or tactic, with the exception of soil fumigation, will effectively control all the plant-parasitic nematodes reported to feed on strawberry.
 To develop and implement sound nematode management programs, the types of nematodes present in any given location must be identified.
 Strawberry producers need to be mindful of the fact that management decisions for nematodes must be implemented before transplants go into the ground as there are no post-plant chemical control options for bearing plants.
-For concerns or questions about nematodes on strawberry or other crops, feel free to call Fred Warner (517-432-1333), Angela Tenney (517-353-8563) or Dr. George Bird (517-353-3890).
+For concerns or questions about nematodes on strawberry or other crops, feel free to call Fred Warner (517-432-1333) or Angela Tenney (517-353-8563).